 Did something?

-What what what this I love the New York Post yesterday?
+I love the New York Post yesterday.

 This is the something.

-Let's not forget the CARE.
+Let's not forget the care.

 So that's the organization she was speaking to, just so we were clear.